ksync/ksync/README.md

 - Verify that the configured container user can actually write to localPath
 - IO timeout errors (when the remote cluster cannot be reached) take a long time.
 There should be a better experience here.
 - Test coverage
+- Move `watch` to run inside a container if started by a user.
+- Move `run` to run inside a container if started by a user.
 - TLS for mirror (is it required?)
 - TLS for radar (is it required?)
 - Allow configuration of who the container runs as (default to current user/group)